Table of Contents

 Since billing runs at 5 minutes past midnight within Sonar, scheduling the event for midnight on January 9th allows it to take effect before billing runs.
 Now that we have created the event, we will be able to view it and monitor the progress from the right-hand panel of the Account Overview screen.

 When scheduling an event that adds or removes a service, the selection will always be tied to the specific ID of the service.
-For example, if your organization overnight decides to change the SILVER (ID 19) service in your instance and re-add an identically named SILVER (ID 36) service to all accounts, any scheduled events that were pointed to the original SILVER service will fail, even though the names are the same.
+For example, if your organization overnight decides to change the SILVER (ID 19) service in your instance and re-add an identically named SILVER (ID 36) service to all accounts.
+Any scheduled events that were pointed to the original SILVER service will fail, even though the names are the same.

 Example #2: Adding A Service